The Basics of Workers CompensationSeptember 27, 2018

 Workers compensation ensures employees get compensation within 21 days of the injury.
 If you are in a car accident with someone else, the legal process to obtain compensation for medical treatment and injuries is often a lengthy process.
 A Workers Compensation policy is built to ensure an employee who is injured on the job starts receiving benefits to help them cover lost wages and medical bills as soon as possible.

 Workers Compensation is also a No-Fault Statute.
 This means that it doesn’t matter whose fault it is or whether there is a condition of the workplace – if it happened at work and they are an employee, they get benefits.
 It also covers both injuries and occupational disease.
 For example, an employee that has allergies works in an extremely dusty environment and subsequently develops asthma due to the working conditions is covered under Workers Compensation.
-It’s not just back problems or broken bones; it can also be disease that comes out of the workplace.
+It’s not just back problems or broken bones; it can also be a disease that comes out of the workplace.

 Employers are protected from non-economic damages.
 This means there are no extra expenses or punitive damages, like “pain and suffering”.
 The employer is responsible for covering wages lost due to the injury, medical or death benefits, attorney’s fees, and specific medical benefits.
 Workers Comp Insurance covers specific medical benefits and lost wages, which means it is predictable.
 Employers know how much they will need to pay out for workers comp and, under normal circumstances, do not need to worry about potentially astronomical non-economic damages.